gmc-code/PC-microbit-micropython/docs/lessons/Show_text.rst

 | After ``display.show`` is used, the last digit or character will be left displayed.
 | Use ``display.clear()`` to remove the last digit or character from the display.
-| Use a sleep after the clear so htat the display remains blank for a short time.
+| Use a sleep after the clear so that the display remains blank for a short time.

 .. code-block:: python